AdobeDocs/genstudio.en/help/assets-insights.md

 ## View statistics for asset count by [!UICONTROL Asset Type]

 Content Hub lets you view the statistics of the count of assets based on their types.
-This feature allows you to access data for the last 30 days or the last 12 months, offering a comprehensive overview of the various types of uploaded assets.
+It allows you to access data for the last 30 days or the last 12 months, offering a comprehensive overview of the various types of uploaded assets.
 With this feature, you can gain valuable insights into asset distribution over specific time frames, facilitating informed decision-making and strategic planning.

 The table presents a detailed overview of various asset types, including their count and the respective percentage within the repository.
 You can adjust column sizes and sort assets by asset name, count, and percentage.